LibraryOfCongress/newspaper-navigator/README.md

 This code base explores using the <a href="http://beyondwords.labs.loc.gov/#/">*Beyond Words*</a> crowdsourced annotations of photographs, illustrations, comics, cartoons, and maps from <a href="https://chroniclingamerica.loc.gov/">*Chronicling America*</a> to finetune a pre-trained object detection model to detect visual content in historical newspaper scans.
 This finetuned model can then be used as the first step in a pipeline for automating the extraction of visual content from *Chronicling America*, as well as captions and corresponding textual content from the METZ/ALTO OCR of each *Chronicling America* page.
 This code base also contains a script for visualizing the extracted photographs, illustrations, comics, cartoons, and maps from *Chronicling America* using ResNet-18 embeddings and T-SNE.
 If you'd like to read about this work in depth, feel free to read the PDF *here* ...

+## Whitepaper

+A whitepaper describing the progress made so far can be found in <a href="https://github.com/bcglee/beyond_words/tree/master/whitepaper">/whitepaper/</a>.
+The paper contains a more detailed description of the code, benchmarks, and related work than what is found on this page.

 ## Dataset